 Are you making the same mistake?
 Ask yourself what’s truly important to you over the long term.

-Making your customers the center of your marketing universe is one of the pillars of conversion rate optimization.
+Making your customers the center of your marketing universe is one of the pillars of conversion rate optimization (by lawrence).
 It’s a mindset, a philosophy, and a practice that you must do daily if you truly want to be a great marketer.